 - (b) Turn off mains water stop tap. - (c) Open, drain off fresh water, outlets on the underside of the holiday home.
+Always under the central heating boiler/water heater, red and blue pipes NOT white.
 Do not drain the central heating if fitted. - (d) Open all hot and cold taps. - (e) Drain off the water heater and domestic water part of the water boiler as per the user instructions for the water heater / boiler supplied with the holiday home. - (f) Thermostatic Mixer Valves require full protected from frost, they should be removed or drained correctly.
 Refer to the Thermostatic Mixer Valve instructions in the Kitchen and Bathroom section of this Handbook - (g) Flush all toilets. - (h) When all water is drained, close the drain off outlets and all the hot and cold taps.